jaredly/j3/Roadmap.md

+# Can I do JS?

+- `new` [expr] is annoying
+- also `await` and `yield`
+ok those were fine actually.

+howww bout suffixes? ++ and --?
+Shouldn't be too bad. just add 'em to the mix of a smooshed.

 # PLACEHOLDERS

 WHattttt iffff we ditch /placeholders/ in the CST, and have them only be an artifact of the parsing?